satgit62/How-to-Install-and-set-up-Ambilight-on-LG-webOS/README.md

 You have to test for yourself which resolution your device harmonises with PicCap.

 # Attention!
-Some devices absolutely need 360x180.
+Some devices require a minimum of 360x180.

 The best solution is to divide the highest resolution of 3840x2160.
 Dividing 3840x2160 by 10 gives 384x216.
 A resolution divided by 15, e.g. 256x144, should also work, as should a division by 20, e.g. 192x108.
 Below this resolution, it becomes critical due to noise in the preview image.
 This also affects the color reproduction.
 Unfortunately, some devices/WebOS combinations only work with certain resolutions.